-The programmer setup menu allows the user to set the LCD contrast, display the fault history of the programmer as well as various other information pertaining to the handset such as model number, serial number, OEM information, etc. See Programmer Setup, Section 12, Page 12-13.
+The programmer setup menu allows the user to set the LCD contrast, display the fault history of the programmer as well as various other information pertaining to the handset such as model number, serial number, OEM information, etc. See Programmer Setup on page 12-14.